reissmann/ddserver/cookbooks/ddserver/README.md

-# Install deserver from source
+# Install ddserver from source

 ## Platform: